Ask any 5th grader what year the Civil War ended and you’ll likely be told 1865 – that’s over 150 years ago.

 As the only remaining beneficiary, Irene began drawing her long-deceased father’s VA pension after her only brother passed away.

-And she drew that $73.13 a month pension until this past Tuesday, June 2 – the day she passed away due to complications from surgery at age 90.
+And she drew that $73.13 a month pension until Tuesday, June 2, 2020 – the day she passed away due to complications from surgery at age 90.

-It’s hard to imagine someone who’s biological father actually served in the Civil War living well into the year 2020, but Irene Triplett did.
+It’s hard to imagine someone who’s biological father actually served in the Civil War living well into the year 2020, but such was the case with Irene Triplett.

 And history will record that she drew the very last check ever paid to a person on a Civil War-era pension.